rh-telco-tigers/openshift-compliance-operator/README.md

-This post will be based on the documentation available at https://docs.openshift.com/container-platform/4.7/security/compliance_operator/compliance-operator-understanding.html.

-Many enterprises are required by law and/or corporate policies to follow the Center for Internet Security (CIS) framework and other best-practices for the secure configuration of target systems.
-The Openshift Compliance Operator is based on the OpenScap project which should be familiar to anyone who is in charge of IT security.
-For more information about OpenScap, please visit https://www.open-scap.org/.
-By installing this operator, you will be able to scan your Openshift cluster and the underlying operating system (CoreOS) which is read-only (hardened) version of RHEL (Red Hat Enterprise Linux) for any compliance violations and in most-cases, the violation can be mitigated by applying a MachineConfig configuration to the operating system.

 In this post and accompanying videos, I will:

 Show how the Compliance Operator is installed via the OCP web console.